| |

 Labels refer to a specific particle set.
 For example, given a bivariate neighbour

-expression involving two particles from particles
+expression involving two particles from particles,

-the label a
+the label a defined above

 would refer to the first particle, and b